When the heart weeps for what it has lost, the spirit laughs for what it has found. — West Africa

 We feel that the inability to achieve closure haunts the American soul.
 Looking back at the charred ruins of history’s most violent century, we notice certain factors.
 One is the resolution of disputes through distanced, high-tech violence that insulates us from the consequences of our actions.
 The second is the Anglo-Saxon cult of masculinity that prevents men from shedding tears.
 The third is the massive, karmic (there is no other word for it) weight of our ungrieved histories of genocide, slavery, and empire.
 Is it any wonder that (white) Americans cry so sparingly at funerals?

 This is why we have found it so helpful to utilize ritual elements and stories from cultures that understand the critical value of grief work.
 As pagans, we entertain the possibility that if there is such a thing as truth, it resides in many places.
 We know that some indigenous teachers dislike whites appropriating their traditions.
+We have wrestled with the notion of cultural appropriation here.
 However, we have discovered that, at their essence, many tribal cultures reveal a surprising similarity of intention, especially in their grief rituals.
 Besides, we feel that the times are too painful and the need too strong to reject anything authentic.
 We need all the help we can get.
 Indeed, Malidoma Somé has encouraged us to take his West African Dagara grief rituals into our communities.

 So we experiment, with respect (and when possible, with permission) for those traditions, not to co-opt them, but to utilize what may be of value to personal and cultural healing.
 We entertain these basic principles: